 The merger is subject to the requirements of the Hart-Scott-Rodino Antitrust Improvements Act, which we refer to as the HSR Act, and the related rules and regulations, which provide that certain acquisition transactions may not be completed until required information has been furnished to the Antitrust Division of the Department of Justice, which we refer to as the Antitrust Division, and the Federal Trade Commission, which we refer to as the FTC, and until certain waiting periods have been terminated or have expired.
-Pursuant to HSR Act requirements, Exelon and Constellation made their required initial fillings to the Antitrust Division and FTC on May 31, 2011.
-Exelon and Constellation each received from the Antitrust Division a Request for Additional Information and Documentary Material, which we refer to as the Second Request, on June 30, 2011.
-Substantial compliance with the Second Request by Constellation and Exelon triggers a 30 day waiting period during which time the merger may not close.
-The expiration or early termination of this waiting period would not preclude the Antitrust Division from continuing its examination of the proposed transaction, nor from challenging the merger on antitrust grounds and seeking to preliminarily or permanently enjoin the proposed merger.
+Pursuant to HSR Act requirements, Exelon and Constellation made their required initial filings to the Antitrust Division and FTC on May 31, 2011.
+Exelon and Constellation each received from the Antitrust Division a Request for Additional Information and Documentary Material, which we refer to as the Second Request, on June 30, 2011, and each company certified substantial compliance with their respective Second Requests on September 15, 2011.
+Exelon and Constellation continue to cooperate with the Antitrust Division in its ongoing review of the merger.
 Neither Exelon nor Constellation believes that the merger will violate federal antitrust laws, and neither expects the Antitrust Division review of the transaction to materially delay the expected consummation of the merger.
 However, we cannot guarantee that the Antitrust Division will not take a different position.